NWA Science and Engineering Fair

 February

-- All student project paperwork is due at the SRC/IRB meeting on 2/25 prior to NWARSEF.
+• All student project paperwork must be COMPLETED and DUE at the SRC/IRB meeting on 2/24 prior to NWARSEF.

-- Regional teachers participating in NWARSEF assist with the NWARSEF Scientific Review Committee (SRC) on Saturday, Feb.
-25, prior to the NWARSEF Registration link: https://forms.gle/n6GN9soUES1rFUjS9
+• At least one teacher from each participating school in the NWARSEF MUST assist with the NWARSEF Scientific Review Committee (SRC) on Saturday, Feb.
+24, prior to the NWARSEF Registration link: https://forms.gle/MS9MGQsxmaJKTNLBA

 March